MartinPacker/filterCSV/README.md

     ,,"A2A"

 In the above node "A" is at level 0, nodes "A1" and "A2" are at level 1 - and "A2" has a note ("This is a note"), and "A2A" is at level 2.

-#### Spreading Out Level 0 (Root) Nodes

-If you import a CSV file into iThoughts without specifying positions in the file iThoughts will place all the Level 0 (root) nodes on top of each other. \
-This is probably not what you want. \
-filterCSV can spread out the Level 0 nodes - either horizontally or vertically.

-For example, if you specify `vspread 500` filterCSV will set the positions of the Level 0 nodes 500 units apart - one above the other.

-For example, if you specify  `hspread 1000` filterCSV will set the positions of the Level 0 nodes 500 units apart - spaced out horizontally.

-In both cases the children will be arranged as normal, relative to the root nodes.

-vspread and hspread set the values for these nodes in the "position" column in the CSV file.\
-Their format is of the form "{1000,0}". \
-(In this example "1000" is the horizontal offset and "0" is the vertical offset.) \
-If you specify vspread or hspread they will overwrite all Level 0 nodes' positions.

 ### Output Formats